utdata/rwd-billboard-data/README.md

 # rwd-billboard-data

-> **July 23 2020 UPDATE**: the project was refactored to process both the Hot 100 and Billboard 200 charts.
-There could be breaking changes: Some obsolete files were removed; the "current" chart files were renamed.
+> **June 2023**: The combine action was updated to create a modified version of Hot 100 for an assignment.

 This project archives [Billboard Hot 100](https://www.billboard.com/charts/hot-100/) and [Billboard 200](https://www.billboard.com/charts/billboard-200/) charts data.